chumbert/git-bless/README.md

 * Embedded proof-of-blessing in commits,
 * Branches and tags blessing,
-* Bless your artifacts right in time by using our GitHub action for your packaging and deployment.
+* Bless your artifacts right in time by using our GitHub action for your packaging and deployment,
-* Blessings for culture not founded on christianity (contributions welcome).
+* Blessings for culture not founded on christianity (contributions welcome),
+* "Regression blessing" to make sure new changes don't break existing blessed features.

 # Instructions